amboxer21/SSHMonitor/README.md

 # SSHMonitor
 > Monitors incoming ssh requests and will notify you on failed, successful or banned(IP via iptables/sshgaurd) attempts whether they're successful or not.
 PLEASE FORK INSTEAD OF CLONE THIS REPO.
 I would greatly appreciate it!
 Also, you are going to need to setup an outgoing E-mail server in order for the program to work.

-This program was written using Python version 2.7 but I have tried to accommodate Python versions 3.x as well.
-A patch was needed for Python version 3.4 to get the pytailf package working correctly.
-That patch can be found on the bottom of this readme.
+This program was written using Python version 2.7 but should work for Python versions 3.x as well.

 ***